ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-appmod.md

 {: #vcsnsxt-appmod-benefits}

 - Accelerated delivery of IT projects to developers and lines of business by reducing the time that it takes for procurement, architecture, implementation, and deployment of resources from weeks or even months, to hours.
 Application time to value decreases if customers need to wait until networking or security teams can order services like load balancers, firewalls, switches, and routers.
-- Enhanced security with dedicated bare metal servers in a hosted private cloud, including private endpoint deployment to {{site.data.keyword.cloud_notm}} services such as {{site.data.keyword.containerlong_notm}} and KMIP.
+- Enhanced security with dedicated bare metal servers in a hosted private cloud, including private network service endpoint deployment to {{site.data.keyword.cloud_notm}} services such as {{site.data.keyword.containerlong_notm}} and KMIP.
 - Consistent management and governance of the deployed hybrid cloud by providing full administrative access to virtualization management, preserving your existing VMware tools, scripts, and investments in training.
 - VMware expertise at global scale with IBM Professional and Managed Services spanning 30+ {{site.data.keyword.CloudDataCents_notm}} worldwide.